openmod/openmod/README.md

 Currently Unturned is the only supported game.
 More games might follow in the future.

 A RocketMod 4 bridge has been made, which allows to run legacy RM4 plugins.
-The configs for RM4 are yet to be decided to be seperate, or to be proxied.
+The configs for RM4 are yet to be decided to be separate, or to be proxied.

 ## Status
 OpenMod is currently work-in-progress, hence a downloadable version does not exist.